top of page

 The packaging consists of two trays and features heatable food to the top and a fresh salad to the base.

-• Both trays of different sizes made from FS
+• Both trays of different sizes made from FSC sustainably sourced materials.

 • Trays are made from natural kraft and rPET anti-mist lids.